Your Money, Many Choices

 For example: If you are in the 25% tax bracket and sell a stock with a 10% gain, 25% of that gain goes directly to Uncle Sam.
 If you hold the security for longer than a year, you will be taxed at the lower capital gains rate.

 Secondly, short timeframes for investing don’t allow for losses.
 Even if you had an amazing run and gained 10% in 6 months, you could lose 20% in the course of a day or two.
-It could take the market a long time to recoup those losses and then give you a gain.
+It could take the market a long time to recoup those losses and you start to gain again.

 Taking a little of the second point and adding to the third, being a short term investor means that you have to “time the market.”
 This means that you are trying to pick the perfect time to buy and sell securities or funds.
 While not impossible, it is a very difficult thing to do.